-When you buy a new rifle, the first order of business is to find a new optic to go with it.
+When you buy a new rifle, the first order of business is to find an optic to go with it.
 While it may be tempting to reach for a high power scope, too much magnification is often more of a hindrance than a help.

 Let’s take a closer look at these highly functional low-to-no power optics.